Formal Verification and Model checking

 (output explained below)

 If you get an error such as Channel::receive failure: Connection reset by peer, read further the logs.
-It’s probably that the binary does not exist, of that the libsthread.so library is not under /usr/lib/x86_64-linux-gnu/ on your system.
-In the later case, search its actual location with the following command and update the command line accordingly: find /usr/lib -name '*sthread.so'
+It’s probably that the binary does not exist or something.
+SimGrid is very verbose when things go wrong but the cause to your problem should be described somewhere in the verbiage.

 If simgrid-mc fails with the error [root/CRITICAL] Could not wait for the model-checker., you need to explicitly add the PTRACE capability to your docker.
 Restart your docker with the additional parameter --cap-add SYS_PTRACE.